Erickramirez/Data-Engineering-ETL-to-Model-the-Data/README.md

     - perform quality check operation

 ### purpose of the final data model
+The data model used is based on Star schema; in this case, the main reason is that it is easy to understand and navigate through the dimensions before building an analytical operation.
+Also, it allows referential integrity (in this case, it is logical because there are not an explicit constraint).
+Using dimension tables could help retrieve small datasets to evaluate and improve the query performance on clear join tables, performing operations as roll-up, cubes, or drill-down.

 The final data model is the following:
  ![dag](/images/datamodel.png)